 - In autumn the compost heap is turned over, leaves are collected, and trees are planted

 Month by month gardening through the year

-In this article, you will find detailed information on when particular gardening work should be carried out during the year.
-However, don’t be too dependent when on timing, because the actual weather conditions at your location have the most considerable influence on whether certain activities can be carried out or not.
+This article will find detailed information on when particular gardening work should be carried out during the year.
+However, don’t be too dependent when on timing because the actual weather conditions at your location have the most considerable influence on whether certain activities can be carried out or not.